 When you step away from your work station, you might want to lock your PC to prevent others from using it.
 At some companies, this is a protocol every employee must follow.

 Of course you can use the Windows+L shortcut to lock your session, but your screen will still be open for some time — not very good for privacy or battery life.
 If you're looking for an alternative without the downside, this script is for you.
-It uses Windows power management to shut down the monitor, and it does it all with a single keystroke on your Enterpad.
+It uses Windows power management to shut down the screen, and it does it all with a single keystroke on your Enterpad.
 To restart your session, just move your mouse or press a key.